-In late 2016, FERC Enforcement Staff began a non-public investigation of Rover's demolition of the Stoneman House, a potential historic structure, in connection with Rover's application for permission to construct a new interstate natural gas pipeline and related facilities.
-Rover and ETO are cooperating with the investigation.
-In March and April 2017, Enforcement Staff provided Rover its non-public preliminary findings regarding its investigation.
+In late 2016, FERC Enforcement Staff began a non-public investigation of Rover's removal of the Stoneman House, a potential historic structure, in connection with Rover's application for permission to construct a new interstate natural gas pipeline and related facilities.
+In mid-2017, FERC Enforcement Staff began a non-public investigation regarding allegations that diesel fuel may have been included in the drilling mud at the Tuscarawas River horizontal directional drilling ("HDD") operations.
+Rover and the Partnership are cooperating with the investigations.
+Enforcement Staff has provided Rover its non-public preliminary findings regarding those investigations.
 The company disagrees with those findings and intends to vigorously defend against any potential penalty.
-Given the stage of the proceeding, and the non-public nature of the preliminary findings and investigation, ETO is unable at this time to provide an assessment of the potential outcome or range of potential liability, if any.
+Given the stage of the proceedings, and the non-public nature of the investigation, the Partnership is unable at this time to provide an assessment of the potential outcome or range of potential liability, if any.